How much does it cost to replace your home radiator?

 Radiators have been heating homes since the mid-1800s, but they are still widely used — and for good reason.
 Modular in nature, they’re often easy and inexpensive to repair since most individual parts can be fixed or replaced without overhauling the whole system.
 That doesn’t mean radiators are exempt from needing to be replaced, though, and while minor repairs may be affordable, the radiator replacement cost should be factored into your home maintenance budget.

-The good news is that home radiator replacement and repair are among the less expensive emergency home maintenance costs that can arise—as little as $500, though most end up around $1,500.
+The good news is that home radiator replacement and repair are among the less expensive emergency home maintenance costs that can arise—as little as $500, though most end up around $1,500, according to Fixr.com.
 Still, radiator installation costs are a considerable expense for many homeowners, especially if a unit collapses without warning.
 So it’s important to educate yourself on the estimated cost of a home radiator replacement to help you avoid overpaying, or paying for the wrong thing.

 How much does it cost to replace a radiator?